kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 I will try to explain the Chord protocol as much as possible, but for a more comprehensive understanding, I recommended reading the original paper which can be found at the following link: **[https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf)**.
 The paper provides in-depth information on the design and implementation of the protocol, as well as the results of theoretical analysis and simulations.

 The protocol is designed so that no organization can control the network without owning the majority of the nodes.
 When a node joins the network it gets an *id* generated based on its IP address.
-The *id* is generated using a consistent hashing algorithm, to eventually distribute the *ids* on the Ring and be able to generate an *id* based on the text key.
+The *id* is generated using a consistent hashing algorithm, to eventually distribute the *ids* on the *Ring* and be able to generate an *id* based on the text key.

 The core principle of the Chord protocol is that nodes do not need to maintain a complete list of all the other nodes in the network.
-Instead, each node only needs to maintain information about a small number of neighboring nodes in the ring.
+Instead, each node only needs to maintain information about a small number of neighboring nodes in the *ring*.

-Imagine the network as a ring with nodes distributed along it.
-For demonstration, let’s consider a ring with 10 nodes that can only handle 64 unique identifiers.
-This ring structure allows efficient routing of messages and ensures that each node only needs to maintain information about a small number of nodes to efficiently route messages and find the correct destination node.
+Imagine the network as a *ring* with nodes distributed along it.
+For demonstration, let’s consider a *ring* with 10 nodes that can only handle 64 unique identifiers.
+This *ring* structure allows efficient routing of messages and ensures that each node only needs to maintain information about a small number of nodes to efficiently route messages and find the correct destination node.

 ![Chord ring](./images/ring-1.png)

 Each of the nodes is responsible for maintaining a range of keys, starting with the node preceding it and including its own key.
 For example, in our demo network, node `N7` would be responsible for keys `2-7`.
 Node `N1` would be responsible for keys `59-63` and `0-1`.
-This is because the network has a ring shape, and the connection after the last key is the first key.
+This is because the network has a *ring* shape, and the connection after the last key is the first key.

 A node responsible for a key `k` is called a `successor` of `k`.
 In the rest of this post, I will use the term `successor` to refer to the node responsible for a given key.

 ### Lookup

-To find the location of a specific identifier, each node uses a hash function to map the *id* to a position on the ring.
+To find the location of a specific identifier, each node uses a hash function to map the *id* to a position on the *ring*.
 It then uses its finger table, to determine which node is responsible for the *id*.
 The finger table is a data structure that helps the node quickly locate other nodes in the network.
 The finger table is a table of size `m` (where `m` is the number of bits in the identifier space, in our example, it’s `6`).
 Each entry in the finger table contains

 - Identifier, calculated with the formula
 {% katex inline %}